 St. Denis Konditi School (Pap-Onditi, Nyando District) is a public elementary school (K-8).
 The school serves 375 children from the poverty-stricken Pap-Onditi area, a region where hunger, malnutrition, and HIV/AIDS are all too common.
 Thirty percent of families in this region have been impacted by HIV/AIDS.
 Many of the students are orphaned but live with their extended families.
 (The Konditi School added “St. Denis” to its name in gratitude for our parish assistance over the years).
 Goal: To assist in the lunch program, high school scholarships, and an AIDS orphan feeding program ($15,000).

 Christ the King Katito Parish (Kisumu District) is a rural parish of the Kisumu Archdiocese, serving as the home church for eight villages near Katito.
 Until 2016, Christ the King's church was an open-air gazebo and several makeshift chapels.
 Led by Fr.
 Alfred Atemo and a strong parish council, the community has been building a new and permanent church, and HOW has assisted with its construction.
-Goal: Purchase of pews to support church opening ($5,000).
+Goal: Painting and exterior site work to complete the church ($5,000).

 Nyakach County Hospital (Pap-Onditi, Nyando District) is a public hospital serving approximately 68,000 persons scattered among rural communities near Pap-Onditi.
 The hospital has 38 beds, often occupied by more than one patient.
 The hospital has only one physician, and is limited to simple procedures.
 Expanding upon the installation of a drilled borehole for clean running water (completed in 2017 through the generous support of St. Denis HOW donors), the hospital seeks to improve sanitary facilities.
 Goal: Installation of flush toilets and sinks ($15,000).